-Certain of the selling stockholders have granted to the underwriters an option to purchase on a pro rata basis up to additional shares of common stock at the public offering price less the underwriting discounts and commissions.
+Certain of the selling stockholders have granted to the underwriters an option to purchase up to 1,740,000 additional shares of common stock at the public offering price less the underwriting discounts and commissions.
 The option may be exercised at any time and from time to time, in whole or in part, within 30 days after the date of this prospectus.
 These additional shares would cover sales by the underwriters which exceed the total number of shares shown in the table above.
 To the extent that the underwriters exercise this option, each underwriter will purchase additional shares from us in approximately the same proportion as it purchased the shares shown in the table above.
 If purchased, the additional shares will be sold by the underwriters on the same terms as those on which the other shares are sold.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of not more than \$ per share on sales to other broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of not more than \$0.27 per share on sales to other broker/dealers.
 After the initial public offering, the underwriters may change the public offering price and concession and discount to broker/dealers.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by the selling stockholders.
 These amounts are shown assuming no exercise and full exercise of the underwriters' option to purchase additional shares.
 We have agreed to pay the offering expenses of the selling stockholders, except for the underwriting discounts and commissions.
-We estimate that the expenses of the offering to be paid by us will be approximately \$
+We estimate that the expenses of the offering to be paid by us will be approximately \$0.5 million.

-Paid by Selling S tockholders
+Paid by Selling Stockholders

 No Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 0.45 \$ 0.45

-Total \$ \$
+Total \$ 5,220,000 \$ 6,003,000

-We, our directors and executive officers, the selling stockholders and certain of our existing stockholders who will hold in the aggregate approximately shares of our common stock following this offering, assuming no exercise of the underwriters' option to purchase additional shares, have entered into lock-up agreements with the underwriters.
+We, our directors and executive officers, the selling stockholders and certain of our existing stockholders who will hold in the aggregate approximately 19.8 million shares of our common stock following this offering, assuming no exercise of the underwriters' option to purchase additional shares, have entered into lock-up agreements with the underwriters (or with us and we have agreed with the underwriters not to waive such agreements).
 Under these agreements, subject to exceptions, we may not issue any new shares of common stock, and we and the other parties entering into a lock-up agreement may not, directly or indirectly, offer, sell, contract to sell, pledge or otherwise dispose of or hedge any shares of common stock or securities convertible into or exchangeable for shares of common stock, or publicly announce the intention to do any of the foregoing, without the prior written consent of Banc of America Securities LLC and Lehman Brothers, Inc. for a period of 90 days from the date of this prospectus.
 This consent may be given at any time without public notice.
 In addition, during this lock-up period, we have also agreed not to file any registration statement for, and each of the other parties entering into a lock-up agreement has agreed not to make any demand for, or exercise any right of, the registration of, any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock without the prior written consent of the representatives of the underwriters.